School of Communication

 540-231-1671 | firstname.lastname@example.org

-Adrienne Ivory is an Associate Professor at the Department of Communication
+Adrienne Ivory is an associate professor in the School of Communication.

 - Health Communication

 - Media Portrayals of Gender, Race, and Sexuality

 - BA, University of North Carolina at Chapel Hill

 - Association for Education in Journalism and Mass Communication

 - Second Place Faculty Paper, Entertainment Studies Interest Group, Association for Education in Journalism and Mass Communication, Denver, CO, August, 2010: Times change, but trailers don’t: Violent and sexual content in a decade of movie trailers.

 - Phi Kappa Phi Honor Society (Inducted 2008)

 - Virginia Tech Grant Writing Institute Participant (June 2006) Virginia Tech, Blacksburg, Virginia, $1,000.00 stipend